The cf CLI command

 cf push, see How Apps are Staged.

-Before you push your app to TAS for VMs, make sure that:
+Before you push your app to TAS for VMs, ensure the following:

 Your app is cloud-ready.
 TAS for VMs behaviors related to file storage, HTTP sessions, and port usage may require modifications to your app.
-For help preparing your app to be pushed to TAS for VMs, see:
+To prepare an app to be pushed to TAS for VMs, see:

-Your TAS for VMs installation supports the type of app you are going to push, or you have the URL of an externally-available buildpack that can stage the app.
+Your TAS for VMs deployment supports the type of app you are going to push, or you have the URL of an externally-available buildpack that can stage the app.

 All required app resources are uploaded.
 For example, you may need to include a database driver.